BolajiOlajide/ng-faker/README.md

 ## Version Release Schedule

-If you require the absolute latest version of `ng-faker` the `master` branch @ http://github.com/BolajiOlajide/ng-faker/ should always be up to date and working.
+If you require the absolute latest version of `ng-faker` the `master` branch on the [official repo](http://github.com/BolajiOlajide/ng-faker/) should always be up to date and working.

 ## Maintainers